 First off: Nieuwedijk-Kalverstraat, about 1 km full of shops.
 This pedestrian area, there is no traffic other than a constant stream of tourists, students, scholars, excursionists and locals.
-The Nieuwedijk is close to Central Station and basically dedicated to clothing, sportswear, music and gift shops with that special Amsterdam vibe.
+The Nieuwedijk is close to Central Station and basically dedicated to clothing, sportswear, music and gift shops with that special Amsterdam shopping vibe.
 The road leads to Dam Square.
 Around this square you will find the Royal Palace, the Nieuwe Kerk and Madame Tussaud's.

 Parallel to the Nieuwedijk-Kalverstraat are the Damrak and Rokin.
 This is a normal road, so beware of bicycles!
 The Damrak is filled with restaurants, hotels and exchange offices.
 Here you can find Himalaya, a spiritual bookstore and teahouse, slightly off the Damrak, just before the Red Light area.